Learn to sing and make new friends!

 Dr. Ingrid Lestrud

-Dr. Lestrud has served on the faculty of several colleges in the midwest and on the east coast, leading both choral and orchestral programs.
-In 2022, she won the Mid-Atlantic Teaching Artists Innovate + Create contest for her work with Performers With Purpose, a youth ensemble she founded that combines music with service projects for the community.
-Formerly a Principal Associate Conductor of the Grammy award-winning National Children’s Chorus, she has worked with some of the finest young singers in the nation, preparing them for concerts at Carnegie Hall, Lincoln Center, Walt Disney Concert Hall, and the Kennedy Center.
+She has taught on the faculties of several colleges and in 2022 won the Mid-Atlantic Teaching Artists Innovate + Create contest for Performers With Purpose, a youth ensemble she founded that combines choral music with community service projects.
+As a former Principal Associate Conductor of the Grammy-winning National Children's Chorus, she prepared young singers for performances at Carnegie Hall, Lincoln Center, Walt Disney Concert Hall, and the Kennedy Center.

 "My child has thrived in this musically enriching program.
 She has enjoyed learning new concepts and skills, making new friends, and participating in once in a lifetime opportunities to work with professional musicians."